 The FAFSA is used to determine your eligibility for federal aid.
 If you are a dependent, you will need your parents’ information and their signature before submitting the FAFSA.
 If you are independent, you are not required to include parental information; however, you will need to include parental information if you wish to be considered for need-based scholarships as part of the scholarship application.
+Look over what you will need before starting the Free Application for Federal Student Aid (FAFSA).

 The following list has some of the items you will need in order to submit the FAFSA: